 This is a long-overdue blog post all about the Differences Between Cricut Machines and which one do you buy.
 I talk about the machine features including a handy infographic with comparisons of the Cricut Joy, Cricut Explore Air 2, and the Cricut Maker machines.
+Also adding in the new Maker 3 and Cricut Explore 3!
 Continue reading to find out more and get my personal insight into each model.

 Differences Between Cricut Machines